In-context Learning Generalizes, But Not Always Robustly: The Case of Syntax: Experimental Setup

 \subsection{Evaluation}

 We evaluate on a uniform subsample of 100 examples from the question formation generalization set of \citet{mueller-etal-2022-coloring} and 100 examples from the tense reinflection generalization set of \citet{mccoy-2020-syntax-trees}.
-To verify whether models have learned the task, we also present scores on 100-example uniform subsets from the in-distribution test sets, where each example can be correctly transformed using either syntactic or positional features.
+To verify whether models have learned the task, we also present scores on 100-example uniform subsamples from the \emph{in-distribution} test sets, where each example can be correctly transformed using either syntactic \emph{or} positional features.
 All examples are generated from a probabilistic context-free grammar; as such, the distribution of syntactic structures is highly constrained, and the variation across examples is primarily lexical.
 We therefore reason that 100 examples should provide a representative sample of the syntactic structures in the evaluation sets.

-When evaluating question formation examples, we use \textbf{main auxiliary accuracy}, which measures whether the model has moved the correct main auxiliary to the front of the sentence.
-We evaluate this by observing whether the first word in the output is correct (the rest of the sequence does not affect this accuracy score).
-For tense reinflection, we use \textbf{verb accuracy}, where we measure whether each verb is correctly inflected \emph{and} in the correct relative position.
+To evaluate question formation examples, we use \textbf{main auxiliary accuracy}, which measures whether the model has moved the correct main auxiliary to the front of the sentence.
+This is measured by observing whether the first word is correct.
+For tense reinflection, we use \textbf{verb accuracy}, which measures whether each generated verb is correctly inflected \emph{and} in the correct relative position.\looseness=-1